Little Island, Waterford: History

-The island and the castle having remained in the FitzGerald name for almost eight centuries, were sold 1966 to the Igoe family (Aberfoyle Plantations).
+The island and the castle remained in the FitzGerald name for almost eight centuries, until they were sold in 1966 to the Igoe family (Aberfoyle Plantations).
 They bought the property and installed a 5 acre complex of glass houses from which they produced flowers for export.
-These included the very latest thinking in glasshouse technology at the time.
+These included the latest in glasshouse technology at the time.
 They completely refurbished the castle and the cottages on the island - for example "Seaford" is located beside the jetty and the ferry-man lived there.
 In 1966, they employed a large number of Waterford people during construction and in operating the farm.
-The Igoes can be credited with saving the castle and bringing the Island up to date.
+The Igoes have been credited with saving the castle and bringing the island up to date.

-Prior to the Igoe era, in 1956 John and Betty Williams came from Lough Ree near Athlone and took on the island from Princess Maria D'Ardia Caracciola on a lease arrangement.
-They ran a herd of 40 cows, shipping the milk across the river by prong every day to Gaultier Creamery, a very progressive coop at that time.
-They grew barley and wheat, which they brought by barge (M71) to the Mill in Waterford in the late winter time.
-Later on they grew potatoes and sold them in their shop "The Gourmet" which they started in Lombard street (1963-6) (extant summer 2014).
+Prior to the Igoe era, in 1956, John and Betty Williams came from Lough Ree near Athlone and took on the island from Princess Maria D'Ardia Caracciola on a lease arrangement.
+They managed a herd of 40 cows, shipping the milk across the river by prong every day to the Gaultier Creamery co-op.
+They grew barley and wheat, which they brought by barge (M71) to the mill in Waterford in the late winter time.
+Later on, they grew potatoes and sold them in a shop which they started in Lombard street (1963-6).
 All machinery was carried across the river in a "cattle boat", the remains of which can be seen lying on the mud just down-river from the landing place.
 In this time, they received great help from the Grant and Carslake families who lived and worked on the farm.

 From 1973 to 1974, the island served as one of the shooting locations for Stanley Kubrick's film Barry Lyndon.
 Much of this was shot in Ballinakill House.

 Michael Farren, a horticultural engineer from Dublin, renovated and developed the Island from 1974 to 1982.
 In 1982, the island was rented to a local dairy farmer, who later bought it.

 The castle became a hotel in 1988 and the island became its grounds.
 Much of the land has since been converted into a golf course.